King ‘impressed’ by plaque made to mark his visit to community facility

 Mr Stodter added: “When he (Charles) sat down, apparently he looked around the table and said ‘I think we’re all the same age’.”

-The King was also presented with a swift box by the Shed’s chairman Mike Brook during which he could be heard uttering “I love swifts” followed by “thank you very much, that’s very kind”.
+The King was also presented with a swift box by the Shed’s chairman Mike Brooks, during which he could be heard uttering “I love swifts” followed by “thank-you very much, that’s very kind”.

-Speaking about his interaction with Charles, Mr Brook said: “He was just very interested in what we are doing.
+Speaking about his interaction with Charles, Mr Brooks said: “He was just very interested in what we are doing.
 He spoke to everyone, shook their hands and looked at the crafts.

 “We presented him with a swift box because we know he has them at Balmoral, and these boxes are very special.”